 Mass Atrocities in the Digital Era

 In 2020, the Genocide Studies Program began to take a more systematic appraisal of the centrality of digital technology to the discipline of genocide studies through the Mass Atrocities in the Digital Era (or MADE) initiative.
-While still under development in 2021, the initiative will take shape through three primary focuses:
+While still under development, the initiative will take shape through three primary focuses:

-- Memorialization: Addressing how digital media influence the form that memorializing the victims of mass atrocities takes, as well as how people who interact with those digital memorial efforts think abou the past.
+Addressing how digital media influence the form that memorializing the victims of mass atrocities takes, as well as how people who interact with those digital memorial efforts think about the past.
 (More)

-- Prevention: Considering how digital resources can be marshaled to prevent the outbreak of mass atrocities, whether through the development of early warning mechanisms, social media policy, or particular initiatives to counter digital elements of attempts to perpetrate atrocities.
+Considering how digital resources can be marshalled to prevent the outbreak of mass atrocities, whether through the development of early warning mechanisms, social media policy, or particular initiatives to counter digital elements of attempts to perpetrate atrocities.
 (More)